joonasmmp/joonasmmp.github.io/content/kurssit/ena03tehtavat/epasuora_flashcard.md

   var currentQuestion = 0;
   var qbank = [
-    [""What will my parents think?"
-My wife wondered...", ""What will my parents think?"
-My wife wondered what her parents would think."], [""I don't like these pants" Jack told me...", ""I don't like these pants" Jack told me he didn't like the pants."], [""I can't wait any longer" She complained...", ""I can't wait any longer" She complained she couldn't wait any longer."], [""What can I do for you?"
-The waiter asked Timothy...", ""What can I do for you?"
-The waiter asked Timothy what she could do for him."], [""If Tim is short for Timothy, is Jim short for Jimothy?"
-Bob asked us...", ""If Tim is short for Timothy, is Jim short for Jimothy?"
-Bob asked us that if Tim was short for Timothy, was Jim short for Jimothy?"], [""Do you know Batman's real name?"
-Commissioner Gordon asked us...", ""Do you know Batman's real name?"
-Commissioner Gordon asked us if we knew Batrmans' real name."], [""Leave your coats here."
-The waiter asked us....", ""Leave your coats here."
-The waiter asked us to leave our coats there."], [""Don't stop me now" Freddie ordered me...", ""Don't stop me now" Freddie ordered me not to stop him now."], [""Never come here again!"
-She told me...., "Never come here again!"
-She told me never to come there again."], [""You are being ridiculous!"
-Emma told me....", "You are being ridiculous!"
-Emma told me I was being ridiculous."], ];
+    ['"What will my parents think?"
+My wife wondered...", '"What will my parents think?"
+My wife wondered what her parents would think.'], ['"I don't like these pants" Jack told me...", '"I don't like these pants" Jack told me he didn't like the pants.'], ['"I can't wait any longer" She complained...", '"I can't wait any longer" She complained she couldn't wait any longer.'], ['"What can I do for you?"
+The waiter asked Timothy...", '"What can I do for you?"
+The waiter asked Timothy what she could do for him.'], ['"If Tim is short for Timothy, is Jim short for Jimothy?"
+Bob asked us...", '"If Tim is short for Timothy, is Jim short for Jimothy?"
+Bob asked us that if Tim was short for Timothy, was Jim short for Jimothy?'], ['"Do you know Batman's real name?"
+Commissioner Gordon asked us...", '"Do you know Batman's real name?"
+Commissioner Gordon asked us if we knew Batrmans' real name.'], ['"Leave your coats here."
+The waiter asked us....', '"Leave your coats here."
+The waiter asked us to leave our coats there.'], ['"Don't stop me now" Freddie ordered me...', '"Don't stop me now" Freddie ordered me not to stop him now.'], ['"Never come here again!"
+She told me...., '"Never come here again!"
+She told me never to come there again.'], ['"You are being ridiculous!"
+Emma told me....', '"You are being ridiculous!"
+Emma told me I was being ridiculous.'], ];

   beginActivity();